MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-event-types.md

 ##  <a name="InternalEvents"></a> Internal events

-An internal event is a custom event, like a business or integration event, except that it can only be raised and subscribed to from within the extension it's published.
+An internal event is an it can only be raised and subscribed to from within the same extension it's published.
 The main purpose of internal events is to ....

 ### Development considerations